Strictly Come Dancing 2021: Essential guide to BBC show

 The Strictly Come Dancing 2021 final will take place this weekend on Saturday 18th December at 7.10 pm and will see one of the celebrities lift the Glitterball trophy, but who will it be?

 Strictly Come Dancing 2021 release date

-While in previous years, fans have had to wait another two weeks before seeing the celebs this year, the first live show kicked off the following week.
+While in previous years fans had to wait another two weeks before seeing the celebs, this year the first live show kicked off the following week.

 Whilst putting the date of co-anchor Louise Minchin’s BBC Breakfast departure into his phone calendar, he said: “I was just going to put your date in the diary.

 “I meet and greet the partner in a couple of days time, and actually the first show is on the 18th and then the live shows start on the 25th.”

 The BBC then released an excellent first-look at the series, showing our beloved pro dancers wandering around a very sparkly dystopian landscape.